Oscillatory Line-Driven Winds: The Role of Atmospheric Stratification: Abstract

 \section{Abstract}

-In a recent study, Dannen et al. surveyed a large parameter space to study the transition from efficient to inefficient line driving.
-They found that when the line force significantly weakens due to ionization, the winds are variable, with a characteristic frequency comparable to the Lamb cut-off frequency of a stratified atmosphere, $\omega_c$.
-In this work, we present a set of simulations and perturbation analyses that elucidate the variability source and characteristics.
+Time-dependent numerical studies of line-driven winds using the Sobolev approximation have a history spanning over three decades.
+In many of these studies, the wind solutions display notorious oscillations.
+Two clues suggest the oscillations originate at the wind base: (i) simulations reach a steady state without oscillations when the base density is sufficiently low and (ii) the oscillation dominant frequency is comparable to the Lamb cut-off frequency, $\omega_c$, of acoustic waves propagating in a stratified hydrostatic atmosphere.
+Recently, Dannen et al. observed another clue: when the line force significantly weakens due to ionization, the winds become increasingly sensitive to the self-excited oscillations.
+Here, we present a set of simulations and \textit{perturbation analyses} that further elucidate the source and characteristics of oscillations.
 We found that the line force adds wave energy and amplifies perturbations with frequencies near $\omega_c$.
-This selective amplification results from the coupling between the natural tendency of velocity perturbations to grow in a stratified atmosphere and the dependence of the line force on the velocity gradient, per the Castor-Abbott-Klein line-driven wind theory.
+This selective amplification results from the coupling between the natural tendency of velocity perturbations to grow in a stratified atmosphere and from the line force dependence on the velocity gradient, per the Castor-Abbott-Klein line-driven wind theory.
 We also found that the variability stems from self-excitation that occurs in the exponential atmosphere due to the non-linearity introduced by the absolute value of the velocity gradient in the line force prescription.
 We conclude that self-consistently calculating ionization is insufficient for modeling the dynamics in the subsonic atmosphere.
-Instead future wind models should relax the Sobolev approximation, or model the radiative transfer to capture the dynamics and instabilities at the base of the wind.
+Instead, future wind or unified models should relax the Sobolev approximation, or model the radiative transfer to properly capture the resulting radiation-induced instabilities and dynamics at the wind base.

 \keywords{ galaxies: active - : numerical - hydrodynamics - radiation: dynamics }